ouun/zammad-wp/readme.txt

 Use `composer require ouun/zammad-wp` to install

 == Changelog ==

+= 0.6.0 =
+* Minimize chat window while an active chat when clicking X
+* Prevent default behavior to close the connection while chatting by accident

 = 0.5.0 =
 * Adds more options to set custom messages